Nicky Campbell: Television

 In 1986, he had a short stint on Music Box, the pan-European 24-hour cable and satellite television channel while he was with Capital Radio.

 Campbell's first mainstream television was shortly after he joined Radio 1 in 1987 when he hosted a pop quiz on Grampian Television, The Video Jukebox.
 The team captains were Gaz Top and Jaki Graham.

 In 1989, he presented the channel Travelling Talk Show from Volgograd in the Soviet Union.
 The audience discussion programme addressed the implications of reform under Mikhail Gorbachev and the effects of Glasnost and Perestroika on ordinary Soviet citizens.
 The Travelling Talk Show also went to Bogotá to hear from ordinary Colombians about Pablo Escobar, the Medellín and Cali cartels, and the country's narcotics wars.

 From 1988 to 1997, Campbell was on the roster of regular presenters of Top of the Pops on BBC1.

-In 1990, he worked again for Grampian Television, making You'd Better Believe It, a quick-fire trivia quiz identifying "some very famous faces".
+In 1990, he worked again for Grampian Television, making You'd Better Believe It, a trivia quiz.

 When the British rights to the Wheel of Fortune were secured by Scottish Television, Campbell got the presenting job after piloting against Eamonn Holmes, and he hosted the show from 1988 to 1996.
 His co-presenters were first Angela Ekaette, then Carol Smillie, and for his final season, Jenny Powell.
 The programme, made prior to satellite broadcasting, aired on ITV reaching audiences of up to 12 million.
-The UK broadcast rights for the old episodes have in recent years been secured by Challenge TV, and all eight series he presented are regularly shown on the free-to-air network.

 In 1992, he anchored Goal on Sky TV.
 This was a World Cup-based football quiz featuring teams comprising Geoff Hurst, Martin O'Neill and Terry Yorath and in which Campbell posed questions on footage from previous tournaments.

 In 1993, he studio-anchored the Big Race, an ITV adventure show in which a team led by the former Blue Peter presenter Peter Duncan drove overland across Europe to Russia, ending up in Siberia and finally crossing the Bering Strait through Alaska and then on to New York months after starting out.

 Also in 1993, Campbell hosted Strictly Classified for Granada Television.
 This was a studio-based magazine show centred around quirky stories from the classified ads in local newspapers.
 His co-hosts were Pauline Daniels and Jeff Green.